 If we talk about platform adaptability, the battle between the two becomes even more intense.

-As the same code is used to run the app across all platforms, ionic adapts better for cross-platform development, working like write once and use it anywhere thing.
-React, however, does not want you to ignore platform-specific logic, as it was created for native app development.
-Hence, you have to focus on developing platform-specific components.
-As the apps are built specifically for the platform, the adaptability is much better when compared to ionic.
+As the same code is used to run the app across all platforms, ionic is better for cross-platform development.
+However, working with React Native does not allow you to ignore platform-specific logic, similar to native app development.
+Therefore, you have to focus on developing platform-specific components.
+For this reason, the adaptability of React Native is much better when compared to Ionic.

-This is where the two are neck to neck.
-Both the app development platforms allow real-time testing, showing previews across browsers.
-However, React we would say is a step ahead as it even previews the results of modifications while you are working on them.
+It is the point where both the technologies are neck to neck.
+Both the app development platforms allow real-time testing, showing previews across different browsers.
+However, React is one step ahead as it even shows the preview of modifications while working on them.

-Based on your business needs, and what your expectations from the end result are, a mobile app developer could be the best guide for you to choose between the two technologies.
-While saving time and money is one of the key factors that stand in favor of hybrid apps developed using ionic, React Native App Development is the go-to technology if you want to opt for a renewed user experience every single time!
+Depending upon on your business needs and expectations, a mobile app developer could guide you best to choose between the two technologies.
+Saving time and money is one of the key factors that stand in the favor of hybrid apps developed using Ionic.
+Whereas React Native App Development is the go-to technology if you want to opt for a renewed user experience every single time!